SReichelt/slate/docs/hlm/equality.md

 ## Similar situation in e.g. Lean

 * Similar set of provable statements.
+* Disallowing equality on types would lead to a similar result as in HLM.
 * "isomorphism <=> equality" for particular structures may actually be consistent with Lean.